 Welcome to the community web-pages for the parish of Caverswall.

-Also planned for 2016 is the story of the small community Benedictine Nuns who fled the French Revolution before making their home at Caverswall Castle.
-There will also be a major feature about the secret wartime activities at Woodhead Hall near to Cheadle including previously unpublished information and pictures.
+The local history pages examine aspects of this rich timeline stretching back over many years and the genealogy pages provide information for those with ancestors who lived in the parish.
+Amongst the new pages that are being prepared is the story of the small community of Benedictine Nuns who fled the French Revolution before making their home at Caverswall Castle.
+There will also be a major feature about the secret wartime activities at Woodhead Hall not far from the nearby town of Cheadle including previously unpublished information and pictures.
 Woodhead Hall was at the hub of a network of secret monitoring stations supplying information to Bletchley Park and the strategic command structure.

 Local News :

 20th Ocober 2016 – Staffordshire Police launch a campaign to help people to stay safe online.
 Click here to see a copy of the ‘Cyber Safe Staffordshire Poster’.

 20th October 2016 – ‘Fireworks and the Law’ a guide to the law received by the Parish Council.
 Click here to see a copy.

 19th October 2016 – Initial consultation ends soon on plans to build up to 350 houses on land adjacent to Caverswall Lane.
 Planning and Development Consultants, Hourigan Connolly, have published an outline plan for the homes to be built on land between Caverswall Lane and Pinewood Crescent.
 The land is within the boundary of Stoke on Trent and the road access to the estate will be via The Wood.
 Further details are available from this web-site including an opportunity to comment on the proposals.
 There will be another opportunity to comment on the proposals when a full planning application is submitted to the City Council.